• Skip to primary navigation

 Another option is to enable cookies for specific websites, while disabling cookies for all other websites.

-1. Open Chrome browser, click on 3-dots icon and select Settings option in the drop-down menu.
+1. Open Google Chrome > click on 3-dots icon > select Settings in the drop-down menu.

 Open Chrome Settings

-2. On Chrome Settings screen, click on Privacy & Security in the left-pane.
-In the right-pane, scroll down and click on Third-party cookies tab.
+2. On the next screen, click on Privacy & Security (left-pane) and click on Third-party cookies tab in the right-pane.

 Third-party cookies tab in Chrome